function61/varasto/docs/install/update/index.md

 	[original installation instructions](../linux-docker.md).

 === "Manual installation"
-	Updating means replacing the `sto` binary and `public.tar.gz` with newer versions.
+	Updating means replacing the `sto` binary with newer versions.

 	!!! info "This guide assumes Linux"
 		If you're on some other system, improvise.